One of the world's oldest bird fossils showcases bony teeth

 The remains inside grave IIIN199, found under Prague Castle in 1928, belong to a man from the 10th century.
 His identity has been the subject of great debate for years.

-Vertebrae fossils of a previously undiscovered type of stegosaurus were found in Morocco.
-Researchers say they represent the oldest stegosaurus found.
+Vertebrae fossils of a previously undiscovered type

-The La Chapelle-aux-Saints Neanderthal skull shows signs of external auditory exostoses, known as "surfer's ear" growths, in t